 The following is an example of caret syntax:

 dependencies: path: ^1.3.0 collection: ^1.1.0 string_scanner: ^0.1.2

 Note that caret syntax was added in Dart 1.8.3.
 Older versions of Dart don’t understand it, so you’ll need to include an SDK constraint (using traditional syntax) to ensure that older versions of pub will not try to process it.
 For example:

 environment: sdk: '>=1.8.3 <2.0.0'

 Pub supports two flavors of dependencies: regular dependencies and dev dependencies.
 Dev dependencies differ from regular dependencies in that dev dependencies of packages you depend on are ignored.
 Here’s an example:

 in its tests.
 If someone just wants to use

 libraries—it doesn’t actually need

-unittest.
+test.
 In this case, it specifies

-unittest as a dev dependency.
+test as a dev dependency.
 Its pubspec will have something like: